OpenMDAO/Aviary/aviary/docs/user_guide/hamilton_standard.md

 Geometric inputs:
 - Propeller diameter
 - Activity factor per blade (range: 80 to 200, baseline: 150)
-- Number of Blades (range: 2 to 8)
+- Number of blades (range: 2 to 8)

 Power inputs:
-- Shaft Horsepower to Propeller (hp)
+- Shaft power to propeller (hp)
-- Installation Loss Factor (0 to 1)
+- Installation loss factor (0 to 1)

 Performance inputs:
-- Operating Altitude, ft
+- Operating altitude (ft)
-- True Airspeed, knots
+- True airspeed (knots)
-- Propeller Tip Speed (Usually < 800 ft/s)
+- Propeller tip speed (Usually < 800 ft/s)
-- Integrated Lift Coefficient (range: 0.3 to 0.8, baseline: 0.5)
+- Integrated lift coefficient (range: 0.3 to 0.8, baseline: 0.5)

 Note that some of the inputs are good for limited ranges.
 The Hamilton Standard model can have odd number of blades although the data provided are based on even number of blades.
 For odd number of blades, interpolations using 2, 4, 6 and 8 blade data are used.
 The corresponding outputs are:

 Geometric outputs:
-- Design Blade Pitch Angle (@0.75 Radius)
+- Design blade pitch angle (at 0.75 Radius)

 Power outputs:
-- Installation Loss Factor
+- Installation loss factor
-- Tip Compressibility Loss Factor
+- Tip compressibility loss factor
-- Power Coefficient
+- Power coefficient
-- Thrust Coefficient (rho=const, no losses)
+- Thrust coefficient (rho=const, no losses)

 Performance outputs:
 - Flight Mach number
-- Propeller Tip Mach number
+- Propeller tip Mach number
-- Advance Ratio
+- Advance ratio
-- Tip Compressibility loss factor
+- Tip compressibility loss factor
 - Thrust
-- Propeller Efficiency with compressibility losses
+- Propeller efficiency with compressibility losses
-- Propeller Efficiency with compressibility and Installation losses
+- Propeller efficiency with compressibility and installation losses

 As shown in the above XDSM diagram, the model is an OpenMDAO group that is composed of four components and one subgroup: